 Registration

-The March 13, 2025 Polymers at Elevated Temperatures: Design Risks and Strategies web-based course is free, but registration is required and class size is limited.
+The June 18, 2026 Designing Polymer Components for Thermal Environments: Failure Modes, Material Selection, and Testing web-based course is free, but registration is required and class size is limited.

 If you have any questions, please email us at seminars@veryst.com